-Consistency in DBMS: ACID Properties For Data Integrity [2025]
+Consistency in DBMS: ACID Properties For Data Integrity [2026 Guide]

-To ensure reliable data integrity in Database Management Systems (DBMS), understanding ACID properties is crucial.
+To ensure reliable data integrity in a Database Management System (DBMS), understanding the ACID properties is essential.
+These properties help maintain stable, correct, and consistent transactions in the database.

 Table of contents